nicolaavogel/Master-project-/README.md

 # Master-project
 Master project: "Hierarchical multiclass supervised classification of metabarcoded environmental DNA in a forensic context"

+The main file (hierarchical_model.R) contains the code for the hierarchical kNN model, the other two file are self-build functions to prepare the data as input, indcluding the normalisation of the input data.

 ABSTRACT:

 Forensic ecology is a constantly developing field and provides new possibilities to find evidence